kids encyclopedia robot

 Outside of the world of whackos and conspiracy theorists and all of that, very few people in the mainstream have been willing to say what I'm about to say, which is, I really and truthfully believe that George W. Bush is somehow involved, either directly or indirectly, in the attacks on New York City on September 11.

-With Reginald Hudlin, McGruder co-authored a graphic novel, Birth of a Nation: A Comic Novel (2004), about African Americans in East St. Louis during an election.
+In 2004, with Reginald Hudlin, McGruder co-authored a graphic novel, Birth of a Nation: A Comic Novel, about African Americans in East St. Louis during an election.
 The book's illustrations were drawn by cartoonist Kyle Baker.

-In celebration of Black History Month in 2005, McGruder was invited to provide a lecture at the Miami University of Ohio.
+In 2005, in celebration of Black History Month, McGruder was invited to provide a lecture at the Miami University of Ohio.

 In 2010, McGruder worked as screenwriter in the final treatment of the feature film Red Tails, released in early 2012.
 Its story is based on the Tuskegee Airmen, a group of African American combat pilots during World War II.

-In August 2017, it was announced that McGruder, along with producer Will Packer, will develop a series for Amazon Video called Black America which will be based on an alternative history where emancipated black Americans receive three Southern states as reparations for slavery.
+In August 2017, it was announced that McGruder, along with producer Will Packer, will develop a series for Amazon Video called Black America, based on an alternative history, where emancipated black Americans receive three Southern states as reparations for slavery.
 The series' announcement was reportedly seen as a response to HBO's in-development alternative history series Confederate, whose plot entails a history where the Confederacy won the Civil War.
+As of 2024 nothing have been made of the project and seemingly scrapped.

 Personal life